Cleanroom Best Practice – a User’s Guide

 However strict some of these regulations may seem, they are all designed to do two things – protect the valuable bioprocess products and protect the valuable people creating them.

-As with any regulatory infrastructure, principles will be applied differently from industry to industry, company to company and county to country, but the rule remains consistent throughout – that cleanroom best practice is in everyone’s best interest.
+As with any regulatory infrastructure, principles will be applied differently from industry to industry, company to company, and country to country, but the rule remains consistent throughout – that following cleanroom best practice is in everyone’s best interest.

-It’s also worth mentioning that regularly reviewing and updating cleanroom best practice is a must.
-This helps to ensure processes are current and effective and also refreshes them in the minds of personnel whose health and welfare may depend upon them.
+It’s also worth mentioning that regularly reviewing and updating cleanroom best practices is a must.
+This helps to ensure processes are current and remain effective, and also refreshes them in the minds of personnel whose health and welfare may depend upon them.

 TAGS: best practice, cleanroom, cleanroom bioprocess containers, pharmaceutical industry, Single-use,